Skip to main content

 A Declination Is Not a Rejection of the Will

 This distinction matters.
 When a registrar declines an application for informal probate, it does not mean the will is invalid.
-It means the registrar was not satisfied that the requirements for the simplified informal process were met.
+It means the registrar was not satisfied that the requirements for the simplified process were met.
 The will itself may be perfectly valid.

 If the registrar is not satisfied that a will is entitled to be probated in informal proceedings because of failure to meet the requirements of sections 14-3303 and 14-3304 or any other reason, he may decline the application.